 The hottest topic for the task… greenhouses.
-It is said the first greenhouse could be credited to a French botanist from Holland back in the 1800s.
+It is said the first could be credited to a French botanist from Holland back in the 1800s.
 Charles Lucien Bonaparte built a greenhouse to grow medicinal tropical plants.
-From there universities started to use greenhouses to grow the science of botany.
+From there, universities started to use them to grow the science of botany.

-But what type of greenhouse suits your growing needs?
+But what type suits your growing needs?
 Depending on your location, budget, and what you intend to grow, there are multiple options to choose from.

-Below is an overview of different types of greenhouses.
-This list is not exhaustive as greenhouses can come in many different shapes and sizes.
+Below is an overview of different types.
+This list is not exhaustive as they can come in many different shapes and sizes.
 We will review the common structures used today and which are easily accessible.

 High tunnels represent structures designed to be lighter, mobile, and flexible providing versatile use for all types of growers.
 They are also built to be high enough to accommodate machinery like tractors and tillers.
 High tunnels are often protecting crops that are directly planted in the ground vs. traditional greenhouse buildings that plant in raised beds.

 High tunnel coverings can be completely removed to allow for direct outside exposure or closed to maximize protection from weather.
 This gives the grower flexible options to protect crops from early spring frost through late fall chill.